diCenzo-GC/Tn-Core/Tn-Core-v1.0/README.md

 To use the Tn-Core Toolbox, place all .m files of this repository within a directory included in the Matlab path.
 For a detailed description of each of the eight functions and their usage, please refer to the 'Tn-Core-manual.pdf' file.

+A pre-print of the manuscript describing Tn-Core can be found at: diCenzo GC, Mengoni A, Fondi M. 2017.
+Tn-Core: context-specific reconstruction of core metabolic models using Tn-seq data. bioRxiv. doi: 10.1101/221325

 Tn-Core v1.0 is distributed under a MIT license.